 Participatory Action Research Course

-The Jonathan M. Tisch College of Civic Life at Tufts University is offering a summer course titled Conducting Participatory Action Research.
+The Tisch College of Civic Life at Tufts University is offering a one-week, online course on Conducting Participatory Action Research

 Course Instructor: Dr. Anjuli Fahlberg, Assistant Professor of Sociology, Tufts University and Co-Director of the Building Together Research Collective (Rio de Janeiro, Brazil)